d1618033/python-redfish-utility/docs/slate/source/includes/_globalcommands.md

 Connect to the server with the password corresponding to the given user.

+NOTE: In Linux, if password contains '!' (exclamation), then enclose the password with single quotation (')

 - **--usercert UserCertificate**

 Specify a user certificate file path for certificate based authentication with iLO.